ranasalman3838/FastApiStarterTemplate/readme.md

-# Start template Project
+# Starter FastApi template Project

 ## Project Name
-Starter template for your Project
+Starter template for your fastapi Project

 ## Description
 This project is designed for your convenience, providing a template to build scalable and large projects using FastAPI.
 It includes essential features such as database configuration, routing, environment variables, and more to help you get started quickly and efficiently.